Japanese typewriter: Decline and difficulties

-The Japanese typewriter was bulky and laborious to use.
-Unlike the English-language typewriter, which allows the typist to key in text quickly, one needed to locate and then retrieve the desired character from a large matrix of metal characters.
+However, the Japanese typewriter was bulky and laborious to use.
+Unlike the Western typewriter, which allows the typist to key in text quickly, one needed to locate and then retrieve the desired character from a large matrix of metal characters.
 For instance, to type a sentence, the typist would need to find and retrieve around 22 symbols from about three different character matrices, making the sentence longer to type than its romanized version.
-For this reason, typists were required to undergo specialized training, and word-processing was not part of the duties of the ordinary office worker.
+For this reason, typists were required to undergo specialized training, and typing documents was not part of the duties of the ordinary office worker.